Church & State

 The issue at hand isn’t about Christian Nationalism or a theocracy or legalism, it’s about putting front and center into the minds of our children the essential truth that there is a God in heaven, He expects certain kinds of behavior from those He created in His image and likeness, and we will render an account before His throne for how well we did when we are finished with life on this earth.

 After all, the word “blessed” in that passage literally means “to be happy” and who could possibly object to that?
-Besides, the pursuit of happiness is one of our “inalienable human rights” as defined in the Declaration of Independence; happiness is our national birthright! (oh yes, my sarcasm is intentional 😀)
+Besides, the pursuit of happiness is one of our “inalienable human rights” as defined in the Declaration of Independence, so happiness is our national birthright! (oh yes, indeedy, my sarcasm is intentional! 😀)

 On the other hand, the 10 Commandments leave no wiggle-room for all who look upon them.
 That list contains God’s commands to worship only Him and love other people, all expressed in tangible ways which can be measured by observable behavior.
 They are simple, straight-forward, clearly expressed, and completely unambiguous, exactly the kind of counter-pop-culture list which should appear on a wall where impressionable children are receiving their basic education.